MicrosoftDocs/architecture-center/docs/example-scenario/hpc/index.md

 4. OPM Flow sends calculated results to a file share on the head node.
 A [premium disk][disk] is connected to the head node and set up as an NFS server for the compute nodes and the visualization VM.

-5. OPM ResInsight running on a Standard-NV6 Windows VM produces and displays 3D visualizations of the results.
+5. OPM ResInsight running on a Standard-NV6 Windows VM produces and displays 3D visualizations of results.
 Users can access the visualization VM through RDP.

 ## Considerations

-To test OPM on Azure, the [example implementation][opm-flow] of this OPM FLOW architecture on GitHub installs the Norne case, an open-benchmark case of a real Norwegian Sea oil field.
+To test OPM on Azure, the [example implementation][opm-flow] of this OPM Flow architecture on GitHub installs the Norne case, an open-benchmark case of a real Norwegian Sea oil field.
 To run this test case, you must:

 - Use Azure Key Vault for storing keys and secrets, a requirement of the GitHub setup scripts.